-“Small businesses” is really not a niche and not a target market.
-It’s far too broad to be effective, because the term small business doesn’t narrow down the size, number of PCs, industry, how they’ve gotten their support, what the support potential is, or even what the service revenue potential is for your business.
+“Small businesses” are really not a niche and not a target market.
+It’s far too broad to be effective because the term small business doesn’t narrow down the size, number of PCs, industry, how they’ve gotten their support, what the support potential is, or even what the service revenue potential is for your business.

 So let’s first establish that small business, as a target market, is too broad and that we have to be more specific.

 Narrow things down geographically.
 For most people figuring out how to market computer services, it’s a matter of having a service radius within a certain distance or a certain amount of driving time.
 Regardless of where you are located, 30- to 60-minute driving time is what most small business IT companies, consulting businesses, VARs, service providers, and computer repair businesses can manage.

 Obviously, if your business is located in metro London, downtown Manhattan, or a similar location, it’s a little bit harder to get around because of traffic congestion.
 In that scenario, it’s going to be more about how fast you can get there as opposed to mileage.